oreststetsiak/vpn_openconnect/README.md

 sudo pip install .
 vipaccess provision -o ~/.vipaccess
 ```
-3) now, you will need to login on VIPAccess page, and register above CredentialsID
+3) now, you will need to login on VIPAccess page, and register CredentialsID, from last command output

-(in order to do this, you shoud have already registered at list one CredentialsID)
+(in order to do this, you shoud have already registered at list one CredentialsID on VIPAccess, and be able to login there)

-4) add next to ${USER}/.bashrc
+4) add next to ~/.bashrc
 (use actual data for variables!!!)